 Project Description: This project will provide vehicles and equipment that are used to provide aircraft support services a facility for parking and protection from weather.
 The spaces that had provided protection for this equipment have been reconfigured for baggage screening and no longer have available space for support equipment.
-The project will include demolishing of existing buildings; construction of new buildings, rehabilitates and reconstructs interior spaces as needed within existing structures on the east terminal apron area.
+The project will include demolition of existing buildings, construction of new buildings, and rehabilitation and reconstruction of interior spaces as needed within existing structures on the east terminal apron area.
 This project will provide weather protection for Airline ground support equipment and make available alternative space to protect the equipment from freezing temperatures.